 This means you can finally move out of that hotel room!
 If you didn’t pack bedding in your unaccompanied baggage, you can buy some at the PX.

 If you move into a house that doesn’t have American outlets, or appliances that can’t use a converter, you’ll need to get a transformer.
-Keep an eye on the Take My Stuff Facebook groups for people selling them (or giving them away).
+Keep an eye out at the “Self Help” facility on base, the “Free-cycle center,” or on the Take My Stuff Facebook groups for people selling them (or giving them away).

 Final Step: Moving Out of Grafenwoehr Germany Military Housing